-- 5 Perhaps the most notable of all these contacts was the one with a young Hellenist named Stephen.
-This young man was on his first visit to Ierusalem and chanced to meet Jesus on Thursday afternoon of Passover week.
+5 Perhaps the most notable of all these contacts was the one with a young Hellenist named Stephen.
+This young man was on his first visit to Jerusalem and chanced to meet Jesus on Thursday afternoon of Passover week.
 While they both strolled about viewing the Asmonean palace, Jesus began the casual conversation that resulted in their becoming interested in each other, and which led to a four-hour discussion of the way of life and the true God and his worship.
-Stephen was tremendously impressed with what Jesus said; he never forgot his words. - 6 And this was the same Stephen who subsequently became a believer in the teachings of Jesus, and whose boldness in preaching this early gospel resulted in his being stoned to death by irate Jews.
+Stephen was tremendously impressed with what Jesus said; he never forgot his words.

+6 And this was the same Stephen who subsequently became a believer in the teachings of Jesus, and whose boldness in preaching this early gospel resulted in his being stoned to death by irate Jews.
 Some of Stephen's extraordinary boldness in proclaiming his view of the new gospel was the direct result of this earlier interview with Jesus.
 But Stephen never even faintly surmised that the Galilean he had talked with some fifteen years previously was the very same person whom he later proclaimed the world's Savior, and for whom he was so soon to die, thus becoming the first martyr of the newly evolving Christian faith.
 When Stephen yielded up his life as the price of his attack upon the Jewish temple and its traditional practices, there stood by one named Saul, a citizen of Tarsus.
-And when Saul saw how this Greek could die for his faith, there were aroused in his heart those
+And when Saul saw how this Greek could die for his faith, there were aroused in his heart those emotions which eventually led him to espouse the cause for which Stephen died; later on he became the aggressive and indomitable Paul, the philosopher, if not the sole founder, of the Christian religion.

-- emotions which eventually led him to espouse Jesus mingled with the throngs of visitors and > the cause for which Stephen died; later on he became the aggressive and indomitable Paul, the philosopher, if not the sole founder, of the Christian religion. - 7 On the Sunday after Passover week Simon and Jesus started on their way back to Nazareth.
+7 ¶ On the Sunday after Passover week Simon and Jesus started on their way back to Nazareth.
 Simon never forgot what Jesus taught him on this trip.
-He had always loved Iesus, but now he felt that he had begun to know his father-brother.
+He had always loved Jesus, but now he felt that he had begun to know his father-brother.
 They had many heart-to-heart talks as they journeyed through the country and prepared their meals by the wayside.
-They arrived home Thursday noon, and Simon kept the family up late that night relating his experiences. - 8 Mary was much upset by Simon's report that Jesus spent most of the time when in Jerusalem "visiting with the strangers, especially those from the far countries."
-Jesus' family never could comprehend his great interest in people, his urge to visit with them, to learn about their way of living, and to find out what they were thinking about. - 9 More and more the Nazareth family became engrossed with their immediate and human problems; not often was mention made of the future mission of Jesus, and very seldom did he himself speak of his future career.
+They arrived home Thursday noon, and Simon kept the family up late that night relating his experiences.

+8 Mary was much upset by Simon's report that Jesus spent most of the time when in Jerusalem "visiting with the strangers, especially those from the far countries."
+Jesus' family never could comprehend his great interest in people, his urge to visit with them, to learn about their way of living, and to find out what they were thinking about.

+9 ¶ More and more the Nazareth family became engrossed with their immediate and human problems; not often was mention made of the future mission of Jesus, and very seldom did he himself speak of his future career.
 His mother rarely thought about his being a child of promise.
 She was slowly giving up the idea that Jesus was to fulfill any divine mission on earth, yet at times her faith was revived when she paused to recall the Gabriel visitation before the child was born.

-THE DAMASCUS EPISODE
+4. THE DAMASCUS EPISODE